STAINTON

 The track led through the yard of

-Stainton Farm, and then we walked on along the winding access
+Stainton Farm, to follow the winding access

-track to Broad Oak and the main road.
+to Broad Oak and the main road.

 Suddenly Shaun called out, "Uncle